benbrastmckie/.config/README.md

  ~/.local/share/nvim/site/pack/packer/start/packer.nvimq
 ```

-Check to see if the following are installed and install any which are missing:
+Check to see if the following are installed with `--version` as above and install whatever is missing:

 ```
 brew install fzf